Win or lose, what next for Yorke’s red, black and white army? And what does it mean for T&T’s football?

 (via TTFA Media.)

-It might be funny if the same technical staff was not ignoring the likes of Aubrey David, Neveal Hackshaw, Leland Archer and Luke Singh—all boys who already hold Trinidad and Tobago passports, represented their country, are full international players, yet appear to be frozen out from selection.
+It might be funny if the same technical staff were not ignoring the likes of Aubrey David, Neveal Hackshaw, Leland Archer and Luke Singh—all boys who already hold Trinidad and Tobago passports, represented their country, are full international players, yet appear to be frozen out from selection.

 As a former national captain and two-time World Youth Cup player, does David not deserve a bit more than that?